-At this initial equipping session, participants learn basic applied Scripture and best mental health principles to address spiritual and emotional wounds caused by trauma of war, ethnic conflicts, natural disasters, car accidents, abuse, and similar events.
-Participants explore if they themselves are carrying any wounds of trauma or loss and bring those to Christ for healing; learn how to lead groups in a participatory way; learn the program model; and develop plans for using what they have learned in their community.
+At this initial equipping session, participants learn basic applied Scripture and best mental health principles to address spiritual and emotional wounds caused by the trauma of war, ethnic conflicts, natural disasters, car accidents, abuse, and similar events.
+Participants explore if they themselves are carrying any wounds of trauma or loss and bring those to Christ for healing; learn how to lead groups in a participatory way; learn the program model and develop plans for using what they have learned in their community.

 This session is intended for people who would like to explore becoming a trauma healing caregiver or facilitator so that they can provide basic care for those wounded by trauma and loss, or (optionally) train others to do so.
 Mental health professionals can benefit from this practical approach that is effective with groups cross-culturally.
 This session is appropriate for caregivers who will work in the USA or internationally.

-Necessary qualifications for attending either session:
+Necessary qualification for attending this equipping session:

-Fee$150 –includes all training materials
+Fee $160 –includes all training materials

-For more information: Contact Bryan Varenkamp (firstname.lastname@example.org)
+For more information contact Bryan Varenkamp (firstname.lastname@example.org)

-For housing options: Contact Cyndi Conner (email@example.com)
+For housing options and logistics contact Cyndi Conner (email@example.com)